Nunavut Court Circuit Schedule and Adoption: What Families Need to Know

 Adoption Records in Nunavut

-Once an adoption is finalized — whether by ACARA commissioner certificate or NCJ court order — the records are registered with the NCJ Registry and the Vital Statistics Registrar.
+Once an adoption is finalized — whether by ACARA Commissioner certificate or NCJ court order — the adoption is registered through the applicable court and Vital Statistics processes.

 Nunavut's approach to adoption records leans toward openness, consistent with the cultural norm of known origins in Inuit adoptions.
 Adoptees who were adopted through the ACARA process typically already know their biological family.
 Court-based private adoptions from earlier decades may have more restricted records, but the trend in Canadian law is toward greater openness.